jkao/jkao.github.io/rants/_posts/2012-5-5-the-san-francisco-write-up.md

 </div>

 ...and well, really nobody actually does that.
-If you're working like that, you're definitely doing something wrong.
+If you're working like that, you're definitely **doing something wrong**.
 Working like that doesn't really scale, and I definitely felt that when I was [working as a consultant in New York](/rants/2011/12/26/summer-in-new-york.html).